-The 18 nursing homes listed above, as well as the Sulphur home described in that earlier blog post, are among the absolute worst nursing homes in the state of Oklahoma.
-In contrast to them, Nursing Home Compare lists several facilities in our state that have earned 5-star and 4-star ratings.
+The 18 nursing homes listed above and the Sulphur home described in that earlier blog post are among the absolute worst nursing homes in Oklahoma.
+In contrast, Nursing Home Compare lists several facilities in our state that have earned 5-star and 4-star ratings.
 There are some good facilities out there, too.

-Every facility that receives Medicare and Medicaid funding is required to measure up to certain minimum standards to make sure that its residents are receiving an acceptable level of medical care.
-Every facility is also required to provide a safe environment for its residents and to make sure that they are not being subjected to abuse or experiencing neglect.
+Every facility that receives Medicare and Medicaid funding must measure up to certain minimum standards to ensure that its residents are receiving an acceptable level of medical care.
+Every facility must also provide a safe environment for its residents and ensure they are not subjected to abuse or experiencing neglect.

 We will evaluate your case and discuss your options at no charge.
-If we take your case, it will be on a contingency basis, which means we only get paid if your case in successful.
-Contact the nursing home abuse attorneys of Hasbrook & Hasbrook by telephone (866-416-4737), email (firstname.lastname@example.org) or use our website contact form: Contact Us.
+If we take your case, it will be on a contingency basis, which means we only get paid if your case succeeds.